deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 From this, you should have a postgres prompt and be able to enter the "GRANT" command specified above.

-### Cloud KMS
+### Cloud SecretManager

-You'll need to choose a project to host the KMS keyring.
-Best practice is to create a separate project with a strict IAM policy.
-However, you can use your current project when experimenting.

-You need to create a KMS keyring in the chosen project.
-The default keyring name is 'nomulus', though you can override it in the config file.

-    $ gcloud kms keyrings create "nomulus" --location "global" \
-        --project $KEYS_PROJECT_ID

-Next, you need to create two keys in the keyring:
+You'll need to enable the SecretManager API in your project.

-    $ gcloud kms keys create "cloud-sql-password-string" \
-        --project $KEYS_PROJECT_ID \
-        --location "global" \
-        --keyring "nomulus" \
-        --purpose "encryption"

-    $ gcloud kms keys create "tools-cloud-sql-password-string" \
-        --project $KEYS_PROJECT_ID \
-        --location "global" \
-        --keyring "nomulus" \
-        --purpose "encryption"

 #### Install Cloud SQL Passwords in Nomulus Server

-Use the update_kms_keyring command to upload the Cloud SQL passwords to the Nomulus server.
+Use the update_keyring_secret command to upload the Cloud SQL passwords to the Nomulus server.
 We'll use the password same set of passwords we specified above when creating database user accounts.
 These should currently be stored in `/tmp/server.pass`.